rackerlabs/docs-developer-blog/_posts/2019-01-03-oracle-data-visualization-desktop.md

 ![]({% asset_path 2019-01-03-oracle-data-visualization-desktop/Picture6.png %})

-The visualize canvas has a color section, which allows you to make the visualization more attractive by adding colors to measure values as shown in the following image:
+The visualize canvas has a color section, which allows you to make the visualization more attractive by adding colors to measure values, as shown in the following image:

 ![]({% asset_path 2019-01-03-oracle-data-visualization-desktop/Picture7.png %})